Mike has been an online writer for over eight years. His articles often focus on home repair and home maintenance.

 What to Do If the Cartridges Look Clean

-In my case, when I got to this point, the cartridges surprisingly still looked brand new.
+In my case, when I got to this point, the cartridges, surprisingly, looked brand new.
 Now, I knew the blockage was actually in the spout.
 The next thing I did was blow air through the spout with a compressor.
 I was barely getting any air out the other side.
-I was pretty sure the culprit at this point was sediment that had built up and blocked the inside of the spout.
+I was pretty sure the culprit was sediment that had built up and blocked the inside of the spout.

 The final step is to put everything back together and test the water flow again.
 I now have great pressure at the kitchen sink again.
 My wife is happy, and I was proud that I saved money from not buying a new faucet.